Zimmi48/ceps/text/refactor_refman.md

 -	**Conceptual dependencies.** The work may go more smoothly if documentation for more-basic parts of the system are done first.

-The working outline has been submitted as a Coq PR under the doc directory.
-We'll use this outline to track the progress of the project and who's doing what.
-As we begin working on each chapter and section, we'll begin by reviewing the current chapter in a PR to identify what changes are needed, followed shortly afterward by creating and reviewing a revised chapter or section outline.
+As we begin working on each chapter and section of the new outline, we'll begin by reviewing available material to identify what changes are needed, and what writing will be required.
+We will leave placeholders asking for contributions for sections where significant writing is needed.

 This success of this project will depend on help from many others with writing and reviewing updated documentation.
 There will also be many